fdbozzo/foxbin2prg/Documentacion/github/FoxBin2Prg_Internals.md

   - mylib.cl_2.vc2
   - mylib.cl_3.vc2

+#### Recommended new setting:
-_**Recommended new setting:**_ Starting at v1.19.42 you can configure foxbin2prg to generate one class per file using the naming style "basefile._baseclass_.class.vc2" with the new value "2" and including DBC members as well.
+Starting at v1.19.42 you can configure foxbin2prg to generate one class per file. using the naming style "basefile._baseclass_.class.vc2" with the new value "2".

 To configure this, you must first enable it in foxbin2prg.cfg file:
 ````
 *UseClassPerFile: 2  && 0=One library _Text_ file, 1=Multiple file.class.vc2 files, 2=Multiple file.baseclass.class.vc2 files,